Lat 9° 23' 49N Long 167° 28' 15E Roi-Namur Island is located on the Northern Atoll in Kwajalein

 Atoll.
-Roi-Namur is about one square mile in total area.
-This island is comprised of two islands: Roi to the west and Namur to the east.
+The island is approximately one square mile in area s formally comprised of Roi Island to the west and Namur Island to the east.

 Built by the Japanese, captured by American forces in February 1944.
 Still in use today.